ermakovich/pptr-mock-server/api.md

 ### init

-Init mock server and set request interception on the page.
-All requests not matching `baseAppUrl` and `baseApiUrl` and not handled using special registered handler will be aborted and reported to console.
+Init mock server and set request interception on the page

 #### Parameters